Our Code of Conduct

 Individuals who process personal information:

-• Will act in accordance with all their contractual obligations.
+• Will act in accordance with all contractual obligations.

-• Will avoid disclosing unauthorized confidential and/or personal information.
+• Will avoid disclosing unauthorised confidential and/or personal information.

 For journalistic work or films, the use of hidden cameras is considered unacceptable, as is any other deceptive procedure for obtaining information, images or witnesses.
 The interception and dissemination of private material from mobile phones, emails and other means of communication without consent is also inadmissible.
 An exception to this could be situations relating to facts or events that are unmistakably in the public interest and when there is no other option in order to properly comply with the right to information.

 When their use is required in productions for third-parties, the Ethical Code of the company that has contracted the professional services will apply.
-Any queries in this area should be directed to the Legal Advice department.
+Any queries in this area should be directed to Lawrence Masle, CEO of UP - lawrence@upthereeverywhere.com

-When managing UP on social networks, we will always try to use a suitable tone, bearing in mind that any comments will be associated with UP.
+When promoting UP on social networks, we always strive to adopt an appropriate tone, bearing in mind that any comments will be associated with UP.

 The accounting data will be updated and will always agree with UP’s actual status.
 To do this, we ensure that all our records are accurate, paying particular attention to the information provided to the Public Administration due to its official nature.
-This will help boost the reputation of UP and its members and partners and encourage the fulfillment of their objectives.
+This will help maintain UP’s reputation and that of its members and partners and encourage achievement of their objectives.

-UP may access the corresponding equipment and systems, as well as the corporate email in extraordinary circumstances for the purposes of verifying the proper use of the IT resources or for reasons of business continuity.
+UP may access the corresponding equipment and systems, as well as the corporate email in extraordinary circumstances for the purposes of governing compliance, legal matters or for reasons of business continuity.

 The results of our work are particularly valuable for UP.
 The work we create and which we make public to third parties, due to the activity that we perform, is the result of our daily efforts and is UP´s important products, together with our brand.